 Arabba’s position in the middle of the Dolomiti Superski area means that there is a huge amount of enjoyment to be had on the mountain's extensive slopes.
 Elevated between 1,602m and 2,476m, the 63km of slopes in Arabba, and the other 1200km of piste it has access to, means skiers and boarders won't get bored.

-Skiing here is best suited to intermediates and experts.
+Skiing in Arabba ski resort is best suited to intermediates and experts.
 There are nursery slopes in the village, however, those looking to graduate onto the slopes further up the mountain will find the transition somewhat challenging.
-It is a great base from which skiers can enjoy the interconnected ski circuit, the Sella Ronda, that runs around the Sella Gruppo Massif, encompassing the resorts of Arabba, Alta Badia, Val Gardena and Val di Fassa.
+It is a great base from which skiers can enjoy the interconnected Sellaronda ski circuit, that runs around the Sella Gruppo Massif, encompassing the ski resorts of Arabba, Alta Badia, Val Gardena and Val di Fassa.

-Although not specifically known for snowboarders, the Arabba resort has some steep pistes for experts as well as a snow park for all ability of riders.
+Although not specifically known for snowboarders, Arabba ski resort has some steep pistes for experts as well as a snow park for all ability of riders.

 With many ski schools and instructors to choose between, there really is something for everybody.